PLEASE NOTE THIS SITE IS UNDER RE-CONSTRUCTION . WE APOLOGISE FOR ANY INCONVENIENCE WHILE THE SITE IS UPDATED

 Originally, we planned to remove the northbound bus lane on the approach to Cecil Road/Genotin Road as part of the A105 scheme.
 We now plan to remove it as part of the Enfield Town scheme.

 Oh that certainly clarifies the situation, Paul!

-In the meantime residents along the A1010 (North) could do with your support.
 You may recall that the A1010 (South) scheme was extended past its initial closure date to get more responses.
-The fact that at that point the vote showed the majority (54%) being opposed to the scheme must surely be a coincidence?
+The fact that at that point the vote showed the overall majority (54%) being opposed to the scheme must surely be a coincidence?
 Following the extension the Enfield Cycling Campaign tweeted that ‘we need help to save this scheme’ which resulted in the following voting pattern after the consultation ended:

 |Residential status||Support||Partially support||Do not support||Total|

 |Within Enfield %||39.4%||.5%||53.7%||307|